Oklahoma State Cowgirls golf: History

 From 2004 to 2013, four different head coaches led Oklahoma Stats over nine seasons.
 Despite the lack of head coach stability, the Cowgirls continued to have conference and national success, winning another four Big 12 conference titles and making seven more NCAA Championship appearances.
 During this time, Caroline Hedwall won the program's first individual NCAA national title in 2010.
-Most notably, Alan Bratton, the current head coach of the Oklahoma State men's golf team, led the Cowgirls for two seasons in 2011–12 and 2012–13.
+Most notably, Alan Bratton, the current head coach of the Oklahoma State Cowboys golf team, led the Cowgirls for two seasons in 2011–12 and 2012–13.

 Courtney Jones took over head coaching duties in 2013, but struggled to match the same success as her coaching successors, winning only one Big 12 title in 2016 and failing to reach the NCAA Championship in five of her six years.
 She was not retained following the 2018–19 season.

 Greg Robertson was hired in 2019 and led the team for six seasons.
 Oklahoma State immediately found success under him, making it to the NCAA national championship match against Ole Miss in 2021, where they fell 4–1.
 Under Robertson, the Cowgirls made the NCAA Championship five years in a row and added two more Big 12 titles in 2021 and 2023, but were unable to maintain success at a national level.
 Following a 15th–place finish at the 2025 NCAA Championship, Robertson was fired.
 In addition to the leading Oklahoma State to two conference titles, he coached three Big 12 Player of the Year selections, two Big 12 individual champions, and a Big 12 Freshman of the Year.
 He was named the Central Region Coach of the Year in 2021 and Big 12 Coach of the Year in 2021 and 2023.
 Dating back to his time at Kent State, he had guided his teams to eight straight NCAA Championship appearances, a streak that ranked third in the country among all active head coaches at the time he was let go.
 Only ten schools qualified for the NCAA Championship each year over the last five years, as Oklahoma State did during his tenure, and Robertson guided the Cowgirls to five straight NCAA Championship appearances for the first time since 2010.
 He remains one of three head coaches in history to have reached match play in the NCAA Championship with two different schools.

 Former Cowgirl golf coach Annie Young was promoted to head coach following Robertson's firing in 2025.
 Young previously coached at Oklahoma State from 2008–11, leading the Cowgirls to a Big 12 title in 2009.
+In 2026, Oklahoma State advanced to match play for the first time since 2021, falling to Arkansas in the quarterfinal round.